amilios/amilios.github.io.old/about.md

 ## Education

+### M.Sc. in Computer Science, McGill University, 2022
+Admitted to the M.Sc. program at McGill University under Dr. Siva Reddy.
+* accepted with a competitive NSERC CGS-M grant

 ### Bachelor of Computer Science, Dalhouise University, 2020
 #### First Class Honours with Co-op
 * accepted with a full scholarship, at a value of $41,900 CAD